Frequently Asked Questions FAQ

 How is the data gathered?

-The list of URLs is fed to our private instance of WebPageTest on the 1st and 15th of each month.
+The list of URLs is fed to our private instance of WebPageTest on the 1st of each month.

 As of March 1 2016, the tests are performed on Chrome for desktop and emulated Android (on Chrome) for mobile.